Henry Van Dyke (novelist)

-Early life
+Biography

-Henry Van Dyke was born in Allegan, Michigan, on October 3, 1928, to an academic family.
+Henry Van Dyke was born in Allegan, Michigan, United States, on October 3, 1928, to an academic family.
 He spent his childhood in Montgomery, Alabama, where his father taught at Alabama State Teachers College.

 He returned to Michigan for high school, and his first ambition was to become a concert pianist.
-At the time this was a very difficult role for an African-American to achieve, so he pursued a major in journalism at the University of Michigan-Ann Arbor instead.
-He never abandoned the piano, though, and practiced for the rest of his life, perfecting his already-formidable technique.
+He enrolled in the University of Michigan-Ann Arbor and planned to study music, but his father tried to force him to pursue pre-medical studies, so he dropped of university and joined the United States Army instead.

-Career
+Van Dyke served two years in the U.S. Army after World War II and was sent to Germany, where he first worked as a stenographer and later as a flautist in the African-American 427th Marching Band, which was stationed in Heidelberg.
+During his time in the city, he took piano lessons under Franz Büchner.
+Although he abandoned his plans to become a pianist, he continued practicing throughout his life.

-Van Dyke served two years in the U.S. Army after World War II, stationed in Germany, where he learned to speak German.
-After graduating with an MA in 1955 he worked for a short time as a reporter for the Pittsburgh Courier, then spent two years as a scientific editor at the Engineering Research Institute of the University of Michigan, with some true confessions-type hackwork on the side.
+He returned to the University of Michigan in 1949 and pursued a major in journalism.
+After graduating with an MA degree in 1955, he worked for a short time as a reporter for the Pittsburgh Courier, then spent two years as a scientific editor at the Engineering Research Institute of the University of Michigan, with some true confessions-type hackwork on the side.

 While at Michigan, he had won an Avery Hopwood Award for Fiction, which steered him toward creative writing.
-After moving to New York and getting on the editorial staff of Basic Books he settled down to serious writing in his spare time, and in 1965 his first novel, Ladies of the Rachmaninoff Eyes was picked up by Farrar, Straus, and Giroux.
+After moving to New York and getting on the editorial staff of Basic Books he settled down to serious writing in his spare time, and in 1965 his first novel, Ladies of the Rachmaninoff Eyes, was picked up by Farrar, Straus, and Giroux.
 He would later write three more novels.
+The plot of Ladies follows Etta and Harriet, two widows living together in a fictional Michigan town and who adore Oliver, the gay black nephew of Harriet, and reminisce about Sargeant, the late son of Etta and who took his life after a love affair with a black man in New York.
 His shorter pieces appeared in Transatlantic Review, Antioch Review, Story Quarterly and The O. Henry Prize Stories.

-Starting in 1969, he taught Creative Writing at Kent State University, shuttling between Kent, Ohio, and New York City, where he had an apartment in Kips Bay, on the East River.
-He retired from Kent State University in 1993 and concentrated on writing his memoirs for posthumous publication.
+Starting in 1969, Van Dyke taught Creative Writing at Kent State University, shuttling between Kent, Ohio, and New York City, where he had an apartment in Kips Bay, on the East River.
+He retired from Kent State University in 1993 and concentrated on writing his memoirs.